Donald Pleasence: Television

 Pleasence made his television debut in I Want to Be a Doctor (1946).
 He received positive critical attention for his role as Syme in the BBC version of Nineteen Eighty-Four (1954) from the novel by George Orwell.
 The adaptation was by Nigel Kneale and featured Peter Cushing in the lead role of Winston Smith.

-Pleasence played Prince John in several episodes of the ITV series The Adventures of Robin Hood (1956–1958).
-He appeared twice with Patrick McGoohan in the British spy series, Danger Man, in episodes "Position of Trust" (1960) and "Find and Return" (1961).
-Pleasence's first appearance in America was in an episode of The Twilight Zone, playing an aging teacher at a boys' school in the episode "The Changing of the Guard" (1962).
-In 1963, he appeared in an episode of The Outer Limits titled "The Man with the Power".
-In 1966, he also guest starred in an episode of The Fugitive entitled "With Strings Attached".
+Pleasence played Prince John in several episodes of the ITV series The Adventures of Robin Hood (1956–1958), starring Richard Greene in the title role.
+He appeared twice with Patrick McGoohan in the British spy series Danger Man, in episodes "Position of Trust" (1960) and "Find and Return" (1961).
+Pleasence's first appearance in the United States was in an episode of The Twilight Zone, playing an ageing teacher at a boys' school in the episode "The Changing of the Guard" (1962).
+In 1963, he appeared in an episode titled "The Man with the Power" of The Outer Limits.
+In 1966, he also guest starred in an episode entitled "With Strings Attached" of The Fugitive.

-In 1973, Pleasence played a sympathetic murderer in an episode of Columbo entitled "Any Old Port in a Storm".
+In 1973, Pleasence played a murdering wine specialist in an episode of Columbo entitled "Any Old Port in a Storm".
 Also that year, he played a supporting role in David Winters' musical television adaptation of Dr. Jekyll and Mr. Hyde.

 He also portrayed a murderer captured by Mrs. Columbo in "Murder Is a Parlor Game" (1979).
 In 1978, he played a scout, Sam Purchas in an adaptation of James A. Michener's Centennial.
-Pleasence starred as the Reverend Septimus Harding in the BBC's TV series The Barchester Chronicles (1982).
-In this series, his daughter Angela Pleasence played his onscreen daughter Susan.
+Pleasence starred alongside his daughter Angela Pleasence, who played his onscreen daughter Susanas, he was the Reverend Septimus Harding, in the BBC's TV series The Barchester Chronicles (1982).

-He hosted the 1981 Halloween episode of Saturday Night Live with music guest Fear.
+He hosted the 1981 Halloween episode (with music guest Fear) of Saturday Night Live.

 In 1986, Pleasence joined Ronald Lacey and Polly Jo Pleasence for the television thriller Into the Darkness.

-Pleasence and Michael Nader portrayed the villains in 1988's The Great Escape II: The Untold Story, which costar Christopher Reeve explained as not being a remake of the 1963 original film and being based on Paul Brickhill's non-fiction account The Great Escape.
+In 1988, Pleasence and Michael Nader portrayed villains in The Great Escape II: The Untold Story, which costar Christopher Reeve explained as not being a remake of the 1963 original film and being based on Paul Brickhill's non-fiction account The Great Escape.
 Noting his involvement in the original film, Joan Hanauer wrote that Pleasence had "graduated to an S.S. villain, and he is a marvel of soft-spoken, almost finicky evil."